 University beckons - but so too does empty nest syndrome because the day you once thought was a million years away is looming on the horizon, suddenly.
 Here are our tips for taking some of the stress out of it.

-It's leaving-home time (let's overlook the fact that chances are your child will be back under your roof in three years' time).
+It's leaving home time (let's overlook the fact that, chances are, your child will be back under your roof in three years' time).
 University or college entrance marks a truly momentous watershed – it's the point at which your child joins the ranks of grown-ups.

-Still, eventually your kid will probably press the button on completing an online UCAS application; and then the August day will arrive when you find out whether or not the grades are sufficient to fulfil the requirements.
-If so, you're now in countdown to what's known in the parenting trade as empty nest syndrome.
+Still, eventually your child will probably press the button on completing an online UCAS application; and then the August day will arrive when you find out whether or not the grades are sufficient to fulfil the requirements.
+If so, you're now in the countdown to what's known in the parenting trade as empty nest syndrome.

 How to survive empty nest syndrome

 Empty nest syndrome is horrid – it's right up there with homesickness as something that gnaws away at you.
-But you can, you must, move onwards.
+But you can, you must move onwards.
 Here's how: